flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-### How do I style my Text widgets?
+### How do I style my text widgets?

 Along with fonts, you can customize other styling elements on a `Text` widget.
 The style parameter of a `Text` widget takes a `TextStyle` object, where you can customize many parameters, such as:

 * `color`
 * `decoration`